 • 91% growth in operating revenue compared to 43% for the control group

 • 69% increase in sales compared to 32% for the control group

 • 79% increase in total assets compared to 37% for the control group

-• 23% increase in number of employees compared to 7% for the control group
+• 23% increase in the number of employees compared to 7% for the control group

 • 8% rise in return on sales compared to no improvement for the control group

-Based on this data, we can conclude that effective implementation of quality principles leads to improvement in financial performance for most organizations.
+Based on this data, it is evident that effective implementation of quality principles leads to improvement in financial performance for most organizations.
 Lean Six Sigma can help an organization achieve quantifiable improvements by creating a sustainable quality culture and enhancing control over processes and improving customer satisfaction.

-Lean Six Sigma helps in the development of a sustainable quality culture involving all stakeholders in the continual improvement process.
-Lean Six Sigma assesses business process performance objectively based on unbiased data and cost effective solutions are implemented for breakthrough improvements.
+Moreover, Lean Six Sigma helps in the development of a sustainable quality culture involving all stakeholders in the continual improvement process.
+It further assesses business process performance objectively based on unbiased data and cost-effective solutions are implemented for breakthrough improvements.